ninefyi/pyconth25/README.md

 - 🎯 **Modern TUI**: Beautiful terminal user interface powered by Textual
 - 🔐 **Secure Authentication**: Uses MongoDB Atlas Administration API v2.0
 - 📊 **Project Overview**: View all your Atlas projects in a clean table format
+- 🔍 **Cluster Details**: Click on any project to view its clusters with detailed information
 - 🌍 **Environment Support**: Load credentials from environment variables
 - ⚡ **Async Performance**: Fast, non-blocking HTTP requests with httpx
+- 🖱️ **Interactive Navigation**: Use mouse clicks or keyboard to navigate between views

 ## Prerequisites